gvwilson/sensibleadventures/misc/bear-02.md

 Noxy nodded.
 "Thanks," she repeated, then smacked her forehead with her hand.
 "The princess---I'm sorry, I can't take her flying this afternoon.
-Cloak's healing pretty quickly, but raining on everyone like that has knocked him out.
+Charger's healing pretty quickly, but raining on everyone like that has knocked him out.
 I don't think he should---"

 "Don't worry," the prince said soothingly, patting the air with his